Resources

 - Who were you before the struggle, achievement or failure? — this is the beginning.
 It sets the context.

-Talk Structure
+Talk structure

-The basics of a good narrative arc are are encapsulated in the classic 3 Act Structure.
+The most effective TED Talks have a strong narrative arc, encapsulated in the classic 3-Act Structure.
 Beginning, Middle, End.
 Setup, Conflict, Resolution.
-In Act 1, you set the scene.
-You meet your audience where they are.
-Tell them something they already know or introduce a character (yourself or somebody else).
-In Act 2, you create a conflict.
-Actually, you show the biggest conflict that exists in your story.
-Build it up and create a showdown.
-Finally in Act 3, you can resolve the conflict, deliver your most important message, or inspire the audience to take action.
+In Act 1, you set the scene and meet your audience where they are.
+In Act 2, you create a conflict — show the biggest conflict that exists in your story, build it up and create a showdown.
+In Act 3, you resolve the conflict, deliver your most important message, or inspire the audience to take action.

-Effective preparation:
+Effective preparation

 - Speak, don’t write.